Superlend/superkat/docs/whitepaper.md

 ### Performance Fee

-Earn vault's manager can set a performance fee, that will be accrued on every harvested net positive yield.
+An Earn vault's manager can set a performance fee that will be accrued on every harvested net positive yield.
 The fee amount will be converted to vault shares and minted to the fee recipient address.

-By default, the performance fee is set to 0, and is capped to 50%.
+By default, the performance fee is set to 0%, and is capped to 50%.

 ### Loss Deduction